kwebio/kweb-docs/intro.rst

     * Responsible for user interaction
     * Typically written in JavaScript
     * Untrusted execution environment
-    * Unreliable persistent local state
+    * Unreliable persistent local state***

 * Server
-    * Runs in a datacenter
+    * Runs in a data center
     * Responsible for business logic
     * May be written in a wide variety of languages
     * Trusted execution environment
-    * Reliable persistent global state
+    * Reliable persistent global state***

-The fact that these two tightly coupled components are often written in different languages and must communicate with each other over a HTTP connection adds significant complexity to the overall system.
+The fact that often these two tightly coupled processes are written in different languages and must communicate with each other over an HTTP connection adds significant complexity to the overall system.

 This is the problem Kweb was designed to solve.
 We do this by moving as much of the logic to the server as possible, leaving a simple but powerful interface to the web browser where server-browser communications are handled automatically.